Magisk-Modules-Alt-Repo/chroot-distro/README.md

 └── distro2/
 ```
 + All necessary system paths are mounted automatically
-+ GUI applications is possible through VNC or X11 forwarding
++ GUI applications are possible through VNC or X11 forwarding
 ___
 ## Requirements